AngleProtocol/merkl-docs/earning-with-merkl/earn-with-merkl/README.md

 1. Visit the [Merkl App](https://app.merkl.xyz/).
 2. Explore the various opportunities and find the one that suits you best.
 3. Invest your liquidity directly on the protocol's app by following the provided links.
 4. That's it!
-You're now earning rewards, no staking or other on-chain action is needed.
+You're now earning rewards, no staking or other onchain action is needed.

 You can track your active positions and your rewards by visiting your [user dashboard](https://beta.merkl.xyz/user/).